 Here's the pad in the included stuff sack (note I've also packed my battery-operated Camp-Tek Microburst Pump in with it):

 Setup is simple, but labor-intensive.
-It takes — easily — a couple dozen FULL lungs full of air to get these pads inflated.
-After an exhausting day on the trail, I can't even imagine blowing these up with my own breath.
+It takes — easily — a couple dozen FULL lung-fulls of air to get these pads inflated.
+After an exhausting day on the trail, this is right up there with tick removal when it comes to the "fun chores" category.

 Luckily I'm an even six feet tall, and am a skinny guy, so this size works just fine for me.